Unlocking uplink frame retries mecanism on Telecom Design's Sigfox modules

 Naturally, we would next go looking for the references to this variable in td_sigfox.o file.

 Ghidra makes this task very easy.
-It yields two operations related to this variable, the first one is a read operation (in TD_SIGFOX_SendV1), and the second is write (bingo!).
+It yields two operations related to this variable, the first one is a read operation (in TD_SIGFOX_SendV1), and the second is a write (bingo!).
 The write operation occurs in the function TD_SIGFOX_AllowExtendedUse decompiled below.

 void TD_SIGFOX_AllowExtendedUse(uint32_t key)